 Hell, I went to a private Jesuit-run High School where you weren’t even allowed to wear blue jeans, for christ’s sake -don’t tell me they weren’t trying to break my spirit) but it also has higher goals.
 High School is when they start to actively prepare you to work for a living.

 Now, it is true that as this world gets more advanced and more complex the value of a High School education decreases, but a High School diploma is still the minimum required to get most of the really sucky jobs in this world, because it shows you have the basics.
-What’s taught to you in High School: they make sure you have the basic tools to perform tasks (reading, math) that you have enough background info to understand your culture (history, literature), and they make sure you’re in good enough shape to handle the physical aspects of jobs (gym).
+What’s taught to you in High School: they make sure you have the basic tools to perform tasks (reading, math) that you have enough background info to understand your culture (history, literature), and they make sure you’re in good enough shape to handle the physical aspects of jobs (home gym resource).
 Oh, there’s more, of course; depending on the budget your High School enjoys there are all sorts of other classes, but the main thrust of it is to make sure that you could get a job after graduation.
 You’re taught to manage a tight schedule handed to you by People in Authority (thus your packed class schedule, with three minutes to move from class to class), to manage your workload, and to bring work home with you, pounding in the concept of nobility in work, a mouthful of horseshit we’ve been getting for thousands of years.
 If we take a day off without a good excuse we’re punished, we’re taught the concept of the sick day early on, and we’re actively invited to take part in leadership roles, to advance and gain noteriety within our little fishbowl.

 I remember that in my High School our last class usually ended at 2:18pm.
 School officials were constantly remarking sarcastically on those of us who chose to book for the bus at that point and get on with our lives, suggesting that we shouldn’t waste our High School experience by going home so early, that we ought to take part in more activities -they derisively termed us the 2:18 Club.
 I did not understand then why anyone would be moved by this appeal.
 I mean, if you have an interest and you join a club or something, that’s all well and fine.
 But why would I want to spend any more time in my High School than was absolutely necessary?
 I got the hell out of there and I’m glad I did -but I hear echoes of these grumblings in my job today: they always want me to join commitees and to work overtime, and the seeds of that are embedded in the Theater Club and homework, back in high school.